What Do you need !?

 Robertson Engagement Grant

-The African Studies Association is thrilled to award Robertson Engagement Grants to first-time Annual Meeting attendee graduate students and junior faculty with an interest in engaging the ASA Women’s Caucus.
-Robertson Engagement Grants expand support for emerging and underfunded scholars in the field of African studies, and provide access to ASA’s resources and career-advancing networking opportunities.
+Established in 2025, the Robertson Engagement Grant was made possible by a generous gift from Dr. Claire Robertson through the establishment of the Robertson Fund.
+The Robertson Engagement Grants supports first time Annual Meeting attendee graduate students and junior faculty with an interest in engaging the ASA Women’s Caucus.
+Robertson Engagement Grants expand support for emerging and underfunded scholars in the field of African Studies, and provide access to ASA’s resources and career advancing networking opportunities.

-This award was made possible by a generous gift from Claire Robertson through the establishment of the Robertson Fund.
 You can support this award and related programming by selecting the Robertson Fund in the donation form here.

 Eligibility